This Spiced Sweet Potato & Hummus Buddha Bowl is the perfect easy, tasty and healthy plant-based meal. Who said veggies were boring?

 - 1 teaspoon dried coriander (or sub handful of fresh coriander, roughly chopped)

 - 2 portions rice (I recommend brown rice or wild rice, or you could use quinoa instead)

 - Few tablespoons of hummus (store-bought or make your own!)

 - Place the sweet potato wedges on a baking tray with the oil, dried cranberries, sunflower seeds, paprika, cinnamon, cumin, coriander, salt+pepper and roast in oven at 180 degrees (350 degrees) for around 20 minutes, until soft enough to pierce with a fork and crisp on the outside

-- Alternatively, you can boil or steam the sweet potato wedges for about 15 minutes, or until soft enough to pierce with a fork, then heat up some oil in a pan and fry all the ingredients together until the sweet potatoes are slightly browned)
+Alternatively, you can boil or steam the sweet potato wedges for about 15 minutes, or until soft enough to pierce with a fork, then heat up some oil in a pan and fry together with all the other ingredients until the sweet potatoes are slightly browned)

 - Meanwhile, cook the rice according to the instructions on the packet

 - Mix together the ingredients for the balsamic dressing in a bowl, add the rocket and mix well

 - To serve, lay the rice on the bottom of a bowl and top with the sweet potato wedges, hummus, rocket and avocado

 Thanks for reading!
 If you’d like to receive a FREE COPY of my ebook of the 10 most popular recipes on my blog, you can sign up here.